+Provided that any credit allowed under this subparagraph shall not exceed the Mauritius tax (as computed before allowing any such credit) which is appropriate to the profits or income derived from sources within South Africa;

-- 1. Double taxation shall be eliminated as follows: - (a) in Mexico, in accordance with the provisions and subject to the limitations of the laws of Mexico, as may be amended from time to time without changing the general principle hereof, Mexico shall allow its residents as a credit against the Mexican tax: - (i) the South African tax paid on income arising in South Africa, in an amount not exceeding the tax payable in Mexico on such income; and - (ii) in the case of a company owning at least 10 per cent of the capital of a company which is a resident of South Africa and from which the firstmentioned company receives dividends, the South African tax paid by the distributing company with respect to the profits out of which the dividends are paid; - (b) in South Africa, subject to the provisions of the law of South Africa regarding the deduction from tax payable in South Africa of tax payable in any country other than South Africa (which shall not affect the general principle hereof), Mexican tax paid by residents of South Africa in respect of income taxable in Mexico, in accordance with the provisions of this Agreement, shall be deducted from the taxes due according to South African fiscal law.
-Such deduction shall not, however, exceed an amount which bears to the total South African tax payable the same ratio as the income concerned bears to the total income.
+- (b) in South Africa, subject to the provisions of the law of South Africa regarding the deduction from tax payable in South Africa of tax payable in any country other than South Africa (which shall not affect the general principle hereof), Mauritius tax paid by residents of South Africa in respect of income taxable in Mauritius in accordance with the provisions of this Agreement, shall be deducted from the taxes due according to South African fiscal law.
+Such deduction shall not, however, exceed an amount which bears to the total South African tax payable the same ratio as the income concerned bears to the total income. - 2.
+For the purposes of allowing South African tax as a credit in terms of subparagraph (a) of paragraph 1, the tax payable in South Africa shall be deemed to include the tax which is otherwise payable in South Africa but has been reduced or waived by South Africa in order to promote economic development.